 Few things in the kitchen are more frustrating than peeling eggs.
-Seriously, who wants to take deviled egg to family Christmas party when they look like the dog took his share before you left the house?
+Seriously, who wants to take deviled eggs to family Christmas party when they look like the dog took his share before you left the house?
+I've found two tried-and-true methods for easy-peel hardboiled eggs.

 For years, I did the same thing…..
 I bought eggs a week or so before I needed them so they would be “old enough” to peel properly.
 Then I'd boil, throw salt over my shoulder for luck and pray that the eggs would turn out decent enough to serve to guests.